prismaneui/prismane/README.md

 ## Key Features

-- Built on top of Tailwind CSS design system
+- Custom styling system
 - Dynamic theming out of the box
+- Built in support for dark and light theme variants
-- Custom animation components
+- 107+ React components
-- Custom hooks
+- 20+ custom hooks
+- 10+ custom form validators

 ## How To Use